 Add a supervised userComputer (Windows, Mac, Linux)

-- In the upper right corner of the browser window, click the Chrome menu icon .
+- In the top right corner of the browser window, click the Chrome menu .

 - Click Settings.

 - Choose a picture and a name for the person.
 To import an existing supervised user, click Import an existing supervised user.